Ship burial: Japan

-Southeast Asia

 Philippines

 There are numerous burial sites in the Philippines that include boat burials and boat-shaped burials.
 In fact, present-day coffins in the Philippines still resemble canoes made from hollowed out logs.
 There are two famous sites of burials, the jar burials in Batanes and in Catanauan.
 The burial markers in Batanes are shaped like a boat, with the bow and stern appearing prominently.
 The markers were made from stone, and were made to appear like the outline of the traditional boat tataya.
 Inspection of the Chuhangin and Nakamaya sites in Batanes reveals that the markers were oriented in a Northwest-Southeast direction.
 Principal site investigators also discovered that the bow of the markers pointed towards the sea.
 But apparently, when the storms cease to pound on the islands of Batanes, the bow of the boats align with the appearance of the band of the Milky Way Galaxy.
-This further increases the possibility that the burials were made to align with the cosmos in belief that the boats will carry the dead to the heavens and the stars.
+This further increases the possibility that the burials were made to align with the cosmos in the belief that the boats would carry the dead to the heavens and the stars.

 Some 1500 kilometers from Batanes, the Tuhian beach in Catanauan, Quezon lies another boat-shaped burial site.
 The boats in Catanauan are also oriented in a Northwest-Southeast direction, with the bow pointing towards the sea.
 The only difference is that the markers in Batanes were made from andesite and limestone, while those present in Catanauan were made from coral slabs.
-Also, while the markers in Batanes contained a single burial, the Catanauan markers were multiple burials.
+Also, while the markers in Batanes contained a single burial, the Catanauan markers contained multiple burials.

 The alignment of both of these burial sites served as evidence that people from both sites believed in the idea of the afterlife.
 Also, the boats were thought as a vessel for "sailing" to the heavens and the stars.
 This belief is a widespread idea all around the world, as we know from different burial sites all throughout Europe, the Americas and Asia.

-Another burial site in Bohol was observed by the Spanish during the 16th century One account of the burial states:
+Another burial site in Bohol was observed by the Spanish during the 16th century.
+One account of the burial states: